zopefoundation/RestrictedPython/docs/notes.rst

 How it works
 ============

-This is old documentation from RestrictedPython 3 and before.
+*Caution:* This is old documentation from RestrictedPython 3 and before.
 Information should be transferred and this file should be removed.

 Every time I see this code, I have to relearn it.
 These notes will